The information in this article is up to date through tax year 2019 (taxes filed in 2020).

-Being self-employed comes with many benefits, like making your own schedule, but it also has disadvantages, like not having someone to reimburse you for travel expenses.
-However, self-employed workers can deduct travel costs on their tax returns.
+Being self-employed comes with many benefits, like making your own schedule.
+It also has disadvantages, like not having someone to reimburse you for travel expenses.
+Fortunately, self-employed taxpayers can deduct travel costs on their tax returns.

 Track vehicle usage